The applause! Delight! And wonder of the stage!

 So in 2014 we are planning to celebrate and we hope that you will join with us in some of the celebrating.

-Our line-up of plays for 2014 is certainly diverse, exciting and poignant.
+Our line-up of plays is certainly diverse, exciting and poignant.
 The first play for the season is Bookworms written by the lovely Irish playwright Bernard Farrell and directed by the lovely Irish director Brian Keegan.
 This is followed by The Importance of Being Earnest, billed as “A trivial comedy for serious people”, which will be directed by Matthew Cousins.
 In July we have 4000 Miles – this play by American Amy Herzog was a finalist for the 2013 Pulitzer Prize for drama.
-Nathan Hey a new director but not new to HLT (he has designed some of our sets), will take us on this journey.
-Playwright Carl Nixon is a favourite of ours at HLT and we are delighted that Terry Hooper will direct Two Fish ‘n’ a Scoop, which will open in September.
+Nathan Hey, a new director but not new to HLT (he has designed some of our sets), will take us on this journey.
+Playwright Carl Nixon is a favourite of ours at HLT and we are delighted that Terry Hooper will direct Two Fish ‘n’ a Scoop, which opens in September.
 Then as a salute to our past productions we will be performing Michael Frayn’s theatrical Noises Off, directed by Julian Harrison.

 Howick Little Theatre is not just about acting; we pride ourselves on looking after our audience.
 On opening night we have a gala supper and ask the audience to join with the actors after the play for food and wine and good old-fashioned “talk”.
 There is free parking and we have security services in the car park while you are enjoying the play.
-Our bar is open before the performance, so in a cosy and pleasant atmosphere you can enjoy time with your friends before the show.
+Our bar is open prior to the performance, so in a cosy and pleasant atmosphere you can enjoy time with your friends before the show.

 We use iTicket for our booking system and it is easy to do.
 Have a look at our Showcard subscription, which is the most cost-effective way to buy your tickets, or consider becoming a member of the theatre, which also has its own benefits.